 A web browser engine used in many modern browsers, all fairly similar.

 The closed-source version of the Chromium project.
 Chrome is making changes that seem likely to sap autonomy and give advertisers your data, and it does suspicious user tracking.
-On the other hand, it has some cool extensions that I like to use and is a dominant standard so stuff is very likley to work on it.
+On the other hand, the ecosystem contains cool extensions that I like to use, and is a dominant standard so stuff is very likley to work on it.

-Chrome is sometime (but not always) subject to the same odd emoji quirk as Brave, below.
+Chrome is sometimes (but not always) subject to the same odd emoji quirk as Brave, below.

 Left field entrant, hyped upstart Brave attempts to block the conventional ad economy and privacy nonsense and replace it with cryptocurrency-backed privacy-compatible advertising.
 It seems to be largely Google Chrome compatible, supporting most of the same plugins etc. It claims blocking the tracking economy overhead makes it faster.
 Using it is smooth so far.